weka/docs-weka-io/usage/events/list-of-events.md

 HostRemovingFailed|INFO|Host configuration change
 HostRemoving|INFO|Host configuration change
 LeaderChanged|WARNING|The cluster leader has changed.
-LeaderSteppingUpAfterUpgrade|INFO|The cluster leader is stepping up after upgrade NodeNetworkUnstable|MAJOR|A process (node) with an unstable network is detected.
+LeaderSteppingUpAfterUpgrade|INFO|The cluster leader is stepping up after the upgrade NodeNetworkUnstable|MAJOR|A process (node) with an unstable network is detected.
 NodePartiallyConnected|MINOR|A partially connected process (node) was removed.
 NodeRejoined|INFO|The process (node) has rejoined the cluster.